rli99/undr_rover/README.txt

                   fastqs [fastqs ...]

 positional arguments:
     fastqs                      FASTQ files grouped in pairs.
-FASTQ files are preferable to FASTQ.gz files.
-Decompress with
-                                gunzip prior to using Undr Rover if necessary.
+If you have FASTQ.gz files, they will need to decompressed prior to using with Undr Rover.

 optional arguments:
     -h, --help                  Show this help message and exit.